vafakaramzadegan/EasyDraw/README.md

 ```

 ### Coordinate System
-EasyDraw provides a canvas for drawing where the top left pixel is (0, 0).
-The values increase as you go down to bottom right pixel.
+EasyDraw provides a canvas for drawing where the top-left pixel is (0, 0).
+The values increase as you go down to the bottom right pixel.
-the origin can be changed using `translate(x, y)` command.
+the origin can be changed using the `translate(x, y)` command.

 But, you can also define boundaries for the canvas and change the Domain and Range.
 Consider having a 400x400 px canvas, setting the `bounds` as following divides the canvas to 10 horizontal and vertical units.